 Trash disposal is problematic in many areas, so please re-package dried goods in ziplock bags or biodegradable containers.
 Avoid hard plastic packaging.
 Empty cans may be flattened, paper trash can be burned, glass bottles can be scuttled in deep water, but hard plastic is incompressible and unburnable.

 Comforts and conveniences:

 Tango has berths for seven (double berths in the forward and aft cabins, a dinette that can be converted to a double, and a settee that can be used as a single bunk), two heads (AKA bathrooms), and two showers (one in the cockpit and one in the forward head).
-She holds about 100 gallons of fresh water and has a reverse-osmosis watermaker.
-We still must be conservative with water use, turning off the faucet even when brushing teeth or scrubbing hands.
+She holds about 120 gallons of fresh water and has a watermaker.
+We must be conservative with water use, turning off the faucet even when brushing teeth or scrubbing hands.
+Showers will be limited to one gallon per client.
 Engine heat is used to heat domestic water.
 The hydronic heater that heats the cabins and main salon can also be used to heat water.
 Heat exchangers in each cabin and head can be individually controlled.

 Electricity is available in 12V and 120V flavors.
-You may bring your favorite music on your phone, iPod, or USB media.
+The onboard computer will be the entertainment center, with a DVD drive, 15" monitor, and stereo system.
+You may bring your favorite music or videos as CDs, MP3-CDs, DVDs, or USB media.

 The center cockpit is sheltered by a dodger, bimini top, side curtains, and bug screens and is accessible by ladders from the main salon and the aft cabin.

 Shore boat "Clara T," an 11-foot wooden dinghy, is equipped with oars and a 2-hp Honda outboard..